CVPIA-OSC/DSMscenario/README.md

 ### Full Scenario Example

-Scenarios can be defined within a dataframe and built using the `create_scenario` function.
+Scenarios can be defined within a dataframe and built using the `load_scenario` function.
 Each row within the dataframe represents one unique scenario action for a given watershed, for a period of years and number of units of effort.